alienwithin/Scripts-Sploits/kyocera/Readme.md

 ### Exploiting Printers (Kyocera)
 This script would assisst in a pentest scenario to abuse a printer feature found in Kyocera printers to gain access to windows credentials.
 Kyocera Printers contain an address book feature; within this feature an administrator can use one of two methods to transmit scanned documents:
-- Configure a send to e-mail
+- Configure a send to e-mail.
-- Configure a windows account to login to the host
+- Configure a windows account to login to the host and scan to an SMB folder.

 Tested on:
 - Kyocera ECOSYS M2640idw